alexis51151/weak_queue/README.md

 We have implemented the following data structures:
 * MS Queue for Strong Memory Model (x86)

+We have model checked using CDSChecker:
+* MS Queue for Strong Memory Model (x86) w/o freeing memory

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- GETTING STARTED -->